Oohalu Gusagusalade (TV series)

+The show is also dubbed into Kannada as Punar Vivaha on Zee Kannada from 30 August 2021 to 30 June 2024. and in Malayalam as Ayalum Njanum Thammil on Zee Keralam from 19 September 2022 to 10 August 2024.

 Plot

-The story revolves around Abhiram, a widowed father of twin girls and Vasundhara, a divorced mother with a son.They both get a second chance to marry.Will they be able to lead a happy married life by parenting the three children?
+The story revolves around Abhiram, a widowed father of twin girls and Vasundhara, a divorced mother with a son.
+They both get a second chance to marry.